code-philia/CoEdPilot-extension/README.md

 1. Edit the code, as our extension will automatically record most previous edits.

-2. To trigger `Predict Locations` or `Change Commit Message`, right-click anywhere in the editor, then click the action in the menu.
+2. To trigger `Predict Locations` or `Change Commit Message`, **right-click** anywhere in the editor, then click the action in the menu.

-3. To trigger `Generate Edits`, select part of the code for replacing (or select none for adding) in the editor, then right-click and click `Generate Edits` in the menu.
+3. To trigger `Generate Edits`, select part of the code for **replacing** (or select none for **adding**) in the editor, then **right-click** and click `Generate Edits` in the menu.

-4. After the model generates possible edits at that range, a difference tab with pop up for you to edit the code or switch to different edits. **There are buttons on the top right corner of the difference tab to accept, dismiss or switch among generate edits.**
+4. After the model generates possible edits at that range, a difference tab with pop up for you to edit the code or switch to different edits. **There are buttons on the top right corner of the difference tab to accept, dismiss or switch among generated edits.**

 ## Deployment